Undergraduate Degree Students

 - Credit will be awarded provided the student's performance on the test is at least a "C".
 Grades or quality points are not awarded and the academic grade point average is not affected.

 - Credit awarded prior to the last day of final exams will be posted to the student's record in that semester.
 Credit awarded after the last day of final exams will be posted to the student's record in the following semester.

 External Credit for Military Service/Schools

 Credit awarded for educational experiences successfully completed in the armed forces is governed by recommendations from the current Guide to the Evaluation of Educational Experience in the Armed Services.
 Military transcripts must be presented to the Records Office.
-Upon presentation of a separation (DD Form 214), and completed Request to Grant Credit for Military Service Form the following credit may be awarded:
+Upon presentation of a separation (DD Form 214) and a completed Request to Grant Credit for Military Service Form, the following credit may be awarded:

 - Credit may be awarded for attendance at military schools and job classifications based upon recommendations from the Office of Educational Credit of the American Council on Education (ACE) after consultation with an academic advisor.
 Military service credit is awarded if proper documentation supporting service-related educational experiences is presented to the director of records before the end of the second term of enrollment and that documentation is submitted to the Veteran's Affairs certifying official.

 - Veterans with less than one year of continuous full-time service who have completed basic training while on active duty will be awarded credit as recommended in the Guide to Evaluation of Educational Experiences in the Armed Services.

 Dual Credit for Specific High School Courses